 A Word About Your Safety When Building at Home

 All of us EAA’ers appreciate a new design on the ramp or an existing airplane built to amazing standards of workmanship.
 A Lindy award airplane isn’t just about exacting standards or attention to detail, it’s also about doing things in a safe manner and we are talking about shop safety.
 Ever see a builder or mechanic missing a finger or thumb?
 Decades ago, it was normal to see someone with a missing or disfigured digit on a hand when working around airplanes, especially commercial ones.
 Nowadays it’s pretty important to have all of your fingers to type with and it’s pretty tough to Tweet on a cell phone when missing one’s thumbs.
 Think you won’t do something like this?
 Ask someone who did this if he thought he would ever hurt himself and they will always say “no”.
 Is that part or plane assembly worth injury or permanent disfigurement?
 Naturally all of us would say no right up to the moment that we make that silly mistake.
-You won't see anything written in Sport Aviation, yet as the homebuilt movement in EAA has exploded in the last several decades we hear more and more horror stories about accidents and incidents in the garage ranging from impaling's to fires that would make an OSHA inspector wince out in the aerospace industry.
+You won't see anything written in Sport Aviation, yet as the homebuilt movement in EAA has exploded in the last several decades we still hear horror stories about accidents and incidents in the garage ranging from hand impaling's to fires that would make an OSHA inspector wince out in the aerospace industry.

 There are a lot of RV builders who have drilled a rivet hole and the drill bit ended up going through their hand on the other side.
 This sounds stupid, but it happens every day even at the Big Iron makers in Wichita and Seattle.
 Put a head on a rivet gun without having the retaining spring attached right?
 It might not come off on the first couple of holes as you use it against metal, but when it does its going to leave a big mark on your project or maybe on your forehead or worse, on the person bucking the rivets for you.
 And that might be your significant other, partner, or your kid maybe?